 Fluorescent bulbs contain mercury and special care must be taken for recycling.
-At Logan Landfill they are crushed inside of a contained unit and sent to a facility that specializes in recycling this waste.
+At Logan Landfill they are crushed inside a contained unit and sent to a facility that specializes in recycling this waste.

 Fluorescent light bulbs, or lamps, come in many shapes and sizes.
 Energy-saving compact fluorescents are now available in the traditional light bulb dome shape as well as twin tubes and the spiral twist bulb.
 Some other types of fluorescent bulbs are circular (circline) lamps, U-tubes, and straight lamps, which can be found in any length from two to eight feet

-Fluorescent Light Bulb Fees at Logan Landfill:
+Fluorescent Light Bulb Fees for Commercial Customers at Logan Landfill:

 7 ft or less $0.50/ea